NHL Odds and Lines in New Jersey

 For example, if a Philadelphia Flyers vs. Florida Panthers game holds an Over/Under value of 42, and you believe they will score more than 42 you would place an over bet.
 If you think they're going to fall short of that mark, then an under bet is the best option.

-A Future odds bet is also known as ante-post or outright bet.
+A Future odds bet is also known as antepost or outright bet.
+Sportsbooks that cover the NHL will also take future bets on important events.
 To make a future odds bet means to place a wager on the outright winner of an event in the distant future.
-As previously mentioned, the most typical future bet in the NHL is on conference championship winners or the Stanley Cup.
+These include the Playoff Championship and the Stanley Cup.
 These are long-shot bets with often wild odds and high risk and reward.

 Unique Odds in the NHL